comboshreddies/kubectl-line/README.md

 # Requirements

 This tool uses all modules that were already included in python3.
 The only requirement is to have python3.
+Also you should have kubectl too.